ccjtkalamazoo/KnowYourRights/docs/DESIGN.md

 **Why JUVENILE is a district and not a chapter.** It duplicates topics found in COURTHOUSE, JAIL, and AFTER THE CHARGE.
-That is accepted: the district is about the *transitions* — what applies today vs at 17 vs charged as an adult — which is a genuinely different question from "what is bail."
+That is accepted: the district is about the *transitions* (what applies today vs at 17 vs charged as an adult), which is a genuinely different question from "what is bail."
 Making the overlap distinct is an authoring responsibility.